microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

         ]
     },
 ```
 You could also update the logo files `color.png` and `outline.png` to make it match your application's brand.
-In today's lab you will change  color.png file for it to stand out.
+In today's lab you will change  color.png icon for the agent to stand out.

 <cc-lab-end-step lab="e1" exercise="1" step="4" />

-## Exercise 2: Update with instructions for Geo Locator game
+## Exercise 2: Update instructions and icons

 ### Step 1: Update necessary files
 First we will do the easy bit which is replacing the logo.
-Copy the image located [here](../../assets/images/extend-m365-copilot-01/color.png) and replace it with the image of same name in the folder `appPackage` in your base project.
+Copy the image located [here](../../assets/images/extend-m365-copilot-01/color.png){target=_blank} and replace it with the image of same name in the folder **appPackage** in your base project.

-Next, go to the file `manifest.json` in the folder `appPackage` in your base project and find the node **copilotExtensions**.
+Next, go to the file **appPackage/manifest.json**  in your root project and find the node **copilotExtensions**.
 Update the id value of the declarativeCopilots array's first entry from `declarativeCopilot` to `dcGeolocator` to make this ID unique.

 <pre>
  "copilotExtensions": {